segp-uob/segp/dev/Worksheets/8_Testing_and_errors.md

 reviewed Pull request against develop branch created.
 Deployed to staging Browser test plan pass.
 Story accepted by PO before the Sprint review.

-## Automated testing
+## Mocha

-We are going to be exploring the topic of automated testing further.
-Students with an interest should check out [Karma](https://karma-runner.github.io/6.0/intro/how-it-works.html) in advance.
+We are going to be exploring the topic of testing further.
+Students with an interest should check out [Mocha](https://mochajs.org/) in advance.